-The BAH rate (aka MHA rate (Monthly Housing Allowance)) if you are enrolled full-time through the post 9/11 GI Bill at an online college, school or distance learning program is $684 as of 2013.
+The BAH rate (aka MHA rate (Monthly Housing Allowance)) if you are enrolled full-time through the post 9/11 GI Bill at an online college, school or distance learning program is $684 until July 31st, 2013.
 Even though BAH Rates are effective as of January 1st, 2013 the effective date for the adjustment of the MHA received under the Post-9/11 GI Bill is the beginning of the academic year, August 1, 2013.
-The 2013 BAH Rate for online students is estimated to be 3.8% higher than 2012 or $709.99 (estimate only) effecitve August 1.
+The 2013-2014 BAH Rate for online students is ia about 3.8% higher than 2012 or $714.50, effecitve August 1, 2013.

 How is BAH calculated for online education or distance learning students?

 The basic housing allowance for online students is half the national average BAH for an E-5 with dependents.

 What if you’re attending part time?

 How does the Department of Veterans Affairs calculate part time BAH rates?

 The VA will prorate less than full-time enrollment by dividing the hours enrolled by 12 and rounding to the nearest tenth.

 What is the BAH Rate if you’re attending online and on-campus classes?

 A full-time student taking at least one classroom course will get the full BAH rate based on the zip code of the school.

 Is the correct, I have read elsewhere including on government sites that online students get BAH?